We offer one PhD degree program:

 Advancement to candidacy

 Advancement to candidacy is granted by the Academic Dean.
 When the required discipline specific and research methods courses are completed, the student must successfully pass a written comprehensive examination.
 The next step is the qualifying examination.
 The student is required to submit a concept paper describing the proposed Dissertation Research, and the proposed Dissertation Guidance Committee.
-Student is advanced to candidacy when they successfully defend (oral examination) their Dissertation Proposal that includes the background and introduction, rationale and significance of the proposed research, the research methods and data collection and analyses to conduct the study, results and discussion (as peer-reviewed journal articles) and summary and conclusion.
+Student is advanced to candidacy when they successfully defend (oral examination) their Dissertation Proposal that includes the background and introduction, rationale and significance of the proposed research, the research methods and data collection and analysis to conduct the study, results and discussion (as peer-reviewed journal articles) and summary and conclusion.
 The details of this process is described in the SPH Doctoral Handbook.

 All doctoral students are required to serve as a teaching assistant for a minimum of one quarter.
 Additional information is detailed in the school's Doctoral Handbook.